simonepernice/RaspBerryPiFanController/manual/manual.md

 * maxpowturnontimems
     * default 500
     * measurement unit milliseconds
-    * every time the fan starts from 0% duty cycle, it is run at 100% duty cycle for this time to avoid problem to start a low duty cycle due to intertia
+    * every time the fan starts from off, it is run at 100% duty cycle for this time to avoid inertia problem starting at low duty cycle
 * checkperiodmaxs
     * default 60
     * measurement unit second
-    * it is the maximum time between two temperature check
+    * it is the maximum time between two temperature checks
 * checkperiodmins
     * default 1
     * measurement unit second
-    * it is the minimum time between two temperature check
+    * it is the minimum time between two temperature checks
 * checkmaxdeltatempc
     * default 2
     * measurement unit Celsius degree
-    * it is the maximum temperature change expected between readings, if the delta exceed that value, the time between checks is reduced (down to checkperiodmins), otherwise it is incremented (up to checkperiodmaxs)
+    * it is the maximum temperature change expected between readings, if the delta exceeds that value, the time between checks is proportionally reduced (down to checkperiodmins), otherwise it is proportionally incremented (up to checkperiodmaxs)
 * logenabled
     * default false
     * type boolean (true or false)